 31. Show them that you care, and they’ll care about what you’re showing them.

-33. When the customers’ attention shifts from having what they want, to reasons and explanations about why they can’t have it, your job is to help them rekindle the feeling of what it would be like to finally get what they always hoped for.
+33. When the customers’ attention shifts to reasons and explanations about why they can’t have what you’re selling, your job is to help them rekindle the feeling of what it would be like to finally get what they always hoped for.

 (c) 2015, all rights reserved.